PingOne

 If you have already configured your backend API in AWS, skip to step 4.

-Transient network or service issues sometimes cause API gateway requests to fail with 5xx errors.
+Transient network or service issues can cause API gateway requests to fail with 5xx errors, and connection resets can cause requests to fail with client network errors.
 To control the number of retries before a failed response is returned to the client, use the maxRetries setting in config.js.
 The default is 1.

 3. Configure a backend REST API: